KASHMIR BHAVAN

 A unit of Kashmiri Hindu Cultural Welfare Trust (R), Bengaluru

-• As Chief of News Bureau and Associate Editor of Indian Express Newspaper, Shri RK Mattoo utilized his position, time and energy to help community in providing all facilities.
+Mattoo utilized his position, time and energy to help community in providing all facilities.
 Initially, priority slips for train travel from Bangalore to Jammu and back were issued personally by him during the early migration days.

 • Around 400 KP families were issued migrant I/cards by the Dy.
 Commissioner Bangalore after hectic efforts.

-• Gas connections were provided to all needy.
+• Gas connections were provided to needy.

 • Several demos on MG road were held under incessant rains, where the Bangalore KHS team stood solid rock.
 Later, memos were presented to the Governor for speedy help to the community.
 Help was also sought from local Kannadigas, from time to time.
 To name a few, contribution of Shri Somshekhar VK, Virat Singh, Madhusoodan Rao Maney, T C Venkatesh, Prof E Radhakrishna, Prof Dooraiswamy, R Seetaram, and many others cannot be forgotten.